UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 Clearing coverage
 ==================================================================================================================================
-A coverpoint's coverage status can be reset with ``clear_coverage()``.
-This might be useful for example when running several testcases in a single testbench and the coverage needs to be restarted after each testcase or when loading a coverpoint model and only want to keep the bin structure.
+A coverpoint's coverage counters can be reset with ``clear_coverage()``.
+This might be useful for example when running several testcases in a single testbench and the coverage needs to be restarted after each testcase or when loading a coverpoint database and only want to keep the model and configuration.

 **********************************************************************************************************************************
 Clearing a coverpoint
 **********************************************************************************************************************************
-A coverpoint's complete configuration and content (bins, coverage, etc.) can be reset with ``clear_coverpoint()``.
+A coverpoint's complete model, configuration and counters can be reset with ``clear_coverpoint()``.

 **********************************************************************************************************************************
 Additional info